UoaWDCC/VPS/wiki/user-manual.md

 ## Scenario Dashboard Page

 Upon successfully logging in, Users will be greeted by their Scenario Dashboard Page.
-This page contains alls scenarios created by the logged in user.
+This page contains all scenarios created by the logged in user.

-(1) This button allows the user to create new scenario and will be redirected to the Scene Dashboard Page.
+(1) This button allows the user to create new scenario and will redirect them to the Scene Dashboard Page.

 (2) This area contains all scenarios created by the user.
 Clicking on a scenario card will select the scenario.

 (3) Clicking on the scenario name allows the user to edit and change the name of their scenario.
+The name change is automatically saved when the text is unfocused.

 (4) This button allows the user to play the currently selected scenario.
-Clicking will redirect to the Play Scenario Page.
+Clicking will redirect them to the Play Scenario Page.

-(5) This button allows the user to edit their selected scenario and will be redirected to the Scene Dashboard Page.
+(5) This button allows the user to edit their selected scenario and will redirect them to the Scene Dashboard Page.

 (6) This button deletes the selected scenario.